SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 ## FileSelector

-Allows you to define a newly created dialog box item as a file selector control.
+Allows you to define a file selector control.

 Available from DataMiner 10.0.0/10.0.2 onwards.